yahiae6643/github-tutorial/directions.md

 ### Final thoughts
 The best way to learn something is through repeated practice.
 Feel free to **practice** all of these concepts on your own to understand them better.
-Don't forget to [Google](http://www.google.com) your error messages if you get stuck!
+Don't forget to use [Google](http://www.google.com) if you get stuck!